lucasnbsb/Data-Structures-and-Algorithms/README.md

     - A pretty fundamental problem in learning DP
     - Always the same approach, identify the recursive relationship, simplify into what is actualy needed to calculate the next position.
     - this one is way easier if you visualize the dp cache in terms of robIncludingLast and robExcludingLast

+### 213. House Robber II
+    - run house robber 1 on the array ignoring the first and last position and take the max
+    - House robber 1 is dp with the two variables for robIncludingLast and robExcludingLast

 ### 221. Maximal Square
     - DP, also it's anoying that the matrix is in chars instead of int
     - m[i][j] = 1 + min(m[i+1][+1], m[i+1][j], m[i][j+1]).